Encryption

 );

-If this check reveals that the encrypted variant is not available, please see the documentation here for advice.
+If this check reveals that the encrypted variant is not available, check your hook options or open an issue on this repository for further advice.

 final existingDatabasePath = '/path/to/your/database.db';